 - Standard edition starts around $66,600 per year for 10 Standard Users and 2 Developers; it is the most expensive entry point in this guide by a wide margin

-- LookML has a learning curve that resembles learning a new programming language; the data teams in our partner network that adopted Looker needed 6-8 weeks before analysts felt independent
+- LookML has a learning curve that resembles learning a new programming language; data teams that adopt Looker typically need 6-8 weeks before analysts feel independent

 - Google Cloud acquired Looker in 2020, and some analytics engineers report tension between LookML and dbt semantic layer definitions when both exist in the same stack

 Looker is the right call when metric governance is a hard requirement, not a nice-to-have.
-1,636 G2 reviews average 4.4/5, with analytics engineers consistently citing LookML as the differentiator.
-Across our partner network, the data teams that invested in LookML kept Looker for years; the ones that skipped proper LookML setup ended up with the same metric-drift problem Tableau shops have.
+1,643 G2 reviews average 4.4/5, with analytics engineers consistently citing LookML as the differentiator.
+Data teams that invest in LookML tend to keep Looker for years; the ones that skip proper LookML setup hit the same metric-drift problem Tableau shops have.
 Holistics.io’s Looker pricing breakdown puts the real starting cost at approximately $66,600 per year for the Standard edition.
 The price is the honest filter.
 If your org can justify that spend, Looker delivers governance that nothing else in this list matches cleanly.
 If you can’t, Sigma or Metabase are faster paths to first value.

 Pricing breakdown